Smokers & Surgery – The Impact of Smoking

 We all have a particular look we wish to achieve with our plastic surgery.
 Put up your inspiration picture in your room, on your phone, and maybe one in your car too.
 Whenever you feel the urge to smoke, simply look at the picture and remind yourself why you are getting the procedure done.

-2. Find and Avoid your smoking ‘triggers’.
+2. Find and avoid your smoking ‘triggers’.

 If you smoke when you are with a particular group of friends, maybe it’s time to avoid the gathering for some time.
 Do you smoke in the car? – keep gum or candy in the car instead.
 If seeing someone else smoke triggers you, it’s time to stay out of such gatherings.

-3. Develop Hobbies & Activities
+3. Develop hobbies & activities

 Spend time nurturing your hobbies and other interesting activities that might help take your mind off smoking.
 It can include hiking, gardening, painting, watching a movie, or even painting your nails.

-4. Avoid Smoke and Smokers
+4. Avoid smoke and smokers

-Try to spend your leisure time in smoke-free zones such as a mall, at a movie theatre, with friends and loved ones who don’t smoke.
+Try to spend your leisure time in smoke-free zones such as a mall, or at a movie theatre, with friends and loved ones who don’t smoke.

-5. Use Other Alternatives to nicotine
+5. Use other alternatives to nicotine

 Discuss non-nicotine prescription medications with your doctor that can help you quit smoking before the surgery.
 You might want to do this step a little in advance.